Zone: 3 to 9

 Attracts: Bees and sphinx moths.

 Better plants for a garden include Oenothera pilosella and Oenothera fruticosa.
 These plants are particularly showy and I use them as accent plants.
 As they are only in flower for a few weeks, they are not the mainstay of the garden.
-The former plant is also called prairie sundrops and grows well in dry sandy as well as moist soil. |
+Prairie sundrops grows particularly well in sandy soil.
+Unlike common evening primrose, it is perennial and you do not need a plan to keep replacing it. |